-What is a Web Application Firewall?
+What is a Web Application Firewall (WAF)?

-January 20, 2021 | By Admin
+November 15, 2022 | By Admin

-Best Cloud WAF
+Best Cloud WAF Security

-What is WAF Security (Web Application Firewall Security)
+What is Web Application Firewall (WAF) Security?

-There are two security models that Web Application Firewall security work on namely the positive and negative security models or a combination of both(hybrid security model).
+WAF Definition: There are two security models that Web Application Firewall security work on namely the positive and negative security models or a combination of both(hybrid security model).
 The positive security model (whitelist) denies everything not named as allowed whereas the negative security model (blacklist) works based on the banned items and allows everything.
 Web Application Firewall security prevents many attacks such as Cross-site Scripting (XSS), SQL injection, Cookie poisoning, Unvalidated input, Layer 7 DoS, and Web scraping — Data scraping.

 Top 7 Web application Firewalls Comparison

-Here is a list of top 7 web application firewalls that are efficient enough to protect your system from internet hacks.
+Here is a list of the top 7 web application firewalls that are efficient enough to protect your system from internet hacks.
 Go through it carefully before you make your choices: